iamyoungjin/d-vector/README.md

 # d-vector
-This code is based on paper 'DEEP NEURAL NETWORKS FOR SMALL FOOTPRINT TEXT-DEPENDENT SPEAKER VERIFICATION' and my project experience
+This is based on paper 'DEEP NEURAL NETWORKS FOR SMALL FOOTPRINT TEXT-DEPENDENT SPEAKER VERIFICATION' and my project experience.
+(local 코드 정리중 0823)